JSenpai/require-worker/API.md

 Read [README.md](README.md) before jumping into this documentation.

-The require-worker module creates a seperate nodejs process via `fork`, which that process then uses the native `require` method on the given path.
+The require-worker module creates a seperate nodejs process via `cluster.fork` or `childProcess.fork`, which that process then uses the native `require` method on the given path.

 Each process can either be dedicated to a single module, or be a shared host to multiple modules.
 Process & module sharing can be manually specified for what module is shared in the same process as another module.